Vyral/base-template/_posts/2020-04-20-the-lake-i-discovered-by-accident.md

 If you’ve been in my office, you know that we have a large mosaic of satellite images of Flathead Lake that I collected and assembled back in the ‘80s.
 We used it to tick off areas on the map where we have sold homes and to keep track of past experiences we’ve had on the lake.&nbsp;

-A few years ago, the Flathead Lake Biostation came out with a new poster of the lake based on more current satellite images.
+A few years ago, the Flathead Lake Bio Station came out with a new poster of the lake based on more current satellite images.
 I wondered whether I could make another 4’ by 8’ mosaic from these newer images, so I called them and asked for their permission.
 They were very gracious and sold me the right to reproduce their images on a larger scale.&nbsp;

 The nice thing about their map is that it includes a bathospheric layering of the lake so you can see how deep different areas of it are.
 I created our new mosaic and brought it into the office, but **as I was hanging it on our wall, I noticed there was a strange blotch on the map.**